ulsdevteam/ezpaarse-loader/README.md

  * `./process.sh`
    * will look in `pending/` for new logs, moving them to `done/` when completed
    * failures will be output to STDERR, and failed logs and temporary files will be left in `working/`
+   * files with the same name will overwrite existing data within the database
  * `./sponsor.sh`
    * will look at custom LDAP attributes to populate a custom table of RC codes for certain accounts
    * failures will be output to STDERR